hackclub/hackclub/workshops/backjack/README.md

   }
  ```

- Now we will call the player card continue as we want to draw a card for the player and give it value of random number between 11 and 1 :
+ Now we will call the player card continue as we want to draw a card for the player and give it a value of random number between 11 and 1 :

  ```C++
    srand(time(0));